Lemon Bay High School: Extracurricular activities

 The school has a number of clubs and honorary societies available to students.
-These include the Lettermen's Club, Key Club, Children Are Reason Enough (CARE) club, Interact club, Community Emergency Response Team, Students working against tobacco (SWAT) club, Web Club, foreign-language clubs, National Honor Society and French Honors Society.

 Naval Junior Reserve Officer Training Corps (NJROTC)

-The NJROTC unit was established and is maintained by the United States Navy as a citizenship program with a focus on developing leadership characteristics in students.
+The NJROTC unit was established and is maintained by the United States Navy as a citizenship program focusing on developing students' leadership characteristics.
 Students in NJROTC wear a modified U.S. Navy uniform once a week and must pass a physical education test once every nine weeks as part of the curriculum.
 Apart from traditional classwork, students are encouraged to participate in a number of extracurricular activities, including an athletic team, academic team, drill team, color guard and a number of community service organizations including the American Legion and Rotary Club.
 Student leaders are in direct control of the affairs of the unit and are supervised by two retired United States Navy instructors.
 The unit is a part of NJROTC Area Seven, which includes the majority of schools with NJROTC programs in the southeast United States.